Thank you for reading our post, please rate this article at the end.

 One significant reason tri-hulls lost their charm was the introduction of better industry alternatives.
 In the 1980s, V-hull and deck boats started gaining attention for their remarkable construction and optimum performance, even in choppy water conditions.

 With pontoon boats gaining popularity, people moved on to this luxury ride for all their boating needs, whether for water sports or a party cruise.
-Similarly, V-hulls proved a better alternative for cutting waves at high speeds.
+Similarly, V-hulls proved to be a better alternative for cutting through waves at high speeds.

 Now, you can only find the tri-hull design in limited sailboat models.